amitshekhariitbhu/android-interview-questions/README.md

     ```

     Note: For a full explanation of the <b>describeContents()</b> method see <a href="https://stackoverflow.com/questions/4076946/parcelable-where-when-is-describecontents-used/4914799#4914799">HERE</a>.
-    In Android Studio, you can have all of the parcelable code auto generated for you, but like with everything else, it is always a good to try and understand everything that is happening.
+    In Android Studio, you can have all of the parcelable code auto generated for you, but like with everything else, it is always a good thing to try and understand everything that is happening.

 * What is Singleton class?
     - A singleton is a class that can only be instantiated once.[This singleton pattern restricts